Implementing Sustainability in Federal Agencies: An Early Assessment of President Obama’s Executive Order 13415

 Therefore, we offer this report as an implementation or process analysis, not a program evaluation.
 The former concerns the way in which a particular policy or program is implemented.
 An evaluation, in contrast, is concerned with the effects of a program or policy given the outcomes it is intended to achieve.
 It is far too early for an evaluation of EO 13415; there are few outcomes to assess.
 An implementation analysis, on the other hand, may be helpful at this point in time.
 Our goal is that this report will provide the groundwork for more comprehensive evaluations later in the EO’s implementation process.
 The concept of sustainability is a unifying principle of Executive Order 13514 and it represents a significant effort to articulate the concept of sustainability and incorporate it into national policy.

-This report by Dan Fiorino complements two recent IBM reports, A Guide for Local Government Executives on Energy Efficiency and Sustainability, Francis and Feiock and Breaking New Ground: Promoting Environmental and Energy Programs in Local Government, Svara, Read, and Moulder, which focus on local government efforts around pursuing sustainability programs.
+This report by Dan Fiorino complements one recent IBM report, Breaking New Ground: Promoting Environmental and Energy Programs in Local Government, Svara, Read, and Moulder, which focus on local government efforts around pursuing sustainability programs.
 Taken together, our readers are provided well-rounded insights into how governments at the federal, state, and local levels are taken action today in the hopes of securing a better, more sustainable future.

 Other Center Resources